Targeted Naltrexone -

 People who rely on naltrexone to control their drinking may drink too fast or too long for their dose of naltrexone to be effective, leading to a relapse

-Patients who would and could remain abstinent may be encouraged to drink
+People who would and could remain abstinent may be encouraged to drink

-Patients may feel that continued drinking has been sanctioned by their physician
+People with AUD may feel that continued drinking has been sanctioned by their physician

 If driving occurs while intoxicated, naltrexone may further impair coordination.